themattman/mongodb-raspberrypi-binaries/README.md

 - Instructions are for an Ubuntu 20.04 (focal) build environment.
 Ubuntu 18.04 was notably more difficult on my first attempt.

+- Beginning August 2023 and after: Built using a cluster of 3 Raspberry Pi 4B's using [ice cream](https://github.com/icecc/icecream).

-- Built using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) on Windows 10 with Intel Kaby Lake i7 CPU & 16GB RAM.
+- Prior to August 2023: Built using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) on Windows 10 with Intel Kaby Lake i7 CPU & 16GB RAM.

 - Due to the hassle of installing special packages, it is recommended to set up a custom build environment using a VM, LXC container, Docker container, WSL, etc.